Preimplantation Genetic Screening (PGS)

 Definition - What does Preimplantation Genetic Screening (PGS) mean?

 Preimplantation genetic screening (PGS) is a procedure in which the genes of embryos created through in vitro fertilization (IVF) are examined for a number of potential genetic disorders before being transferred into a uterus.

 Embryos with chromosomal abnormalities are unlikely to successfully implant and often result in miscarriage.
 PGS is sometimes offered to people with recurrent pregnancy loss or infertility to increase their chances of a successful pregnancy.

 FertilitySmarts explains Preimplantation Genetic Screening (PGS)

 Preimplantation genetic screening (PGS) is used to screen for embryos with an abnormal number of chromosomes.
 An abnormality in the number of chromosomes an embryo contains can result in miscarriage, Down's syndrome, or Edward's syndrome.
-Embryos found to have a genetic abnormality would not be used for transfer.
-This increases the chance of a successful pregnancy and a healthy child.
+Embryos found to have a genetic abnormality are not typically used for transfer with the goal of increasing the chance of a successful pregnancy and a healthy child.